codeclimate/codeclimate-rubocop/config/contents/style/object_then.md

-This cop enforces the use of consistent method names `Object#yield_self` or `Object#then`.
+Enforces the use of consistent method names `Object#yield_self` or `Object#then`.

 ### Example: EnforcedStyle: then (default)